 Internationally renowned breast surgeon, Dennis R. Holmes, M.D., F.A.C.S., with locations in Beverly Hills, Santa Monica, Glendale, and Los Angeles, California, has unparalleled expertise in performing minimally-invasive breast surgery, including nipple sparing mastectomies.

-A nipple-sparing mastectomy (NSM) is a mastectomy in which the contents of the breast tissue are removed while preserving the external skin, nipple and areola.
+A nipple-sparing mastectomy (NSM) is a mastectomy in which the inside of the breast is removed while preserving the external skin, nipple and areola.
 A variety of incisions may be used for a nipple-sparing mastectomy.
-Hidden-scar nipple sparing mastectomy is performed through an incision in the skin fold under the breast, where the skin is hidden from view from the front of the breast.
+Dr. Holmes most often performs Hidden-scar nipple sparing mastectomy, which is performed through an incision in the skin fold under the breast.
+This produces a scar that is hidden from view from the front of the breast.
 Lymph node surgery, if needed, can often be performed through the same incision.
-NSM can be performed for cancer surgery and for cancer prevention (prophylactic), and is always combined with immediate breast reconstruction using an implant, tissue expander, or natural tissues.
+In some cases, the location and closeness of cancer to the skin requires placement of the mastectomy incision in other locations.
+NSM can be performed for cancer surgery and for cancer prevention (prophylactic), and is always combined with immediate breast reconstruction using an implant, tissue expander, or tissue flaps.

-The major advantage of a NSM is that Dr. Holmes is able to create a breast that looks as good as or better than the original breast.
+The major advantage of NSM is that the outward appears of the breast is preserved or improved.
 In addition, the procedure can often be performed from scars strategically placed under the breast, making them less visible.
-NSM is a safe procedure with a very low risk.
-The risk of cancer recurrence in the nipple is very low (about 0-2%), compared to a similar risk (2-5%) of recurrence when the nipple is not preserved.
+NSM is a safe procedure with a low risk of complications (<10%) and a very low risk of nipple recurrence (<1%) when performed by an experienced surgeon.

-NSM can usually be performed if the cancer is not too close to the nipple and areola, and if the breast is not too large or too long.
+NSM can usually be performed if the cancer is not too close to the nipple and areola, and if the breast.
 The procedure works best in breasts that are an A, B, and C-cup size.

-With any surgeon, one should expect some pain and bruising.
+With any surgery, one should expect some pain and bruising.
 Pain is well managed with pain medications.
 Bruising will go away after a few days.
-Permanent numbness of the breast and nipple areolar area should also be expected, because the nerves of the breast and nipple areolar complex are removed at the time of NSM.
-Necrosis or death of the nipple or areas of the breast skin may occur in 5-10% of women undergoing NSM.
-However, Dr. Holmes has an excellent track record with NSM.
+Permanent numbness of the breast and nipple areolar area should also be expected because the nerves of the breast and nipple areolar complex are removed at the time of NSM.
+Partial or complete necrosis (death) of the nipple or other areas of the breast skin may occur in 5-10% of women undergoing NSM, but in most of these cases the skin heals normally after some care.
+However, Dr. Holmes has an excellent track record of success with NSM.
 Smoking, nicotine use, obesity, diabetes, and large breast size increase the risk of complications after NSM.